texfaq/texfaq.github.io/FAQ-man-latex.md

 for a lecture course, and is also available on CTAN (in PostScript only, unfortunately).

-The fourth edition of George Grätzer's book ''Math into LaTeX'' contains a ''short course'' in LaTeX itself, and that course has been made publicly available on CTAN.
+The fourth edition of George Grätzer's book "Math into LaTeX" contains a "short course" in LaTeX itself, and that course has been made publicly available on CTAN.

-Philip Hirschhorn's ''Getting up and running with AMSLaTeX'' has a brief introduction to LaTeX itself, followed by a substantial introduction to the use of the AMS classes and the [`amsmath`](https://ctan.org/pkg/amsmath) package and other things that are potentially of
+Philip Hirschhorn's "Getting up and running with AMSLaTeX" has a brief introduction to LaTeX itself, followed by a substantial introduction to the use of the AMS classes and the [`amsmath`](https://ctan.org/pkg/amsmath) package and other things that are potentially of